 If you've decided to treat your cat's ear mites at home and you've cleared your chosen treatment with your vet, there are some steps to follow to help get your cat's ears mite-free.
 Be diligent about following the steps and don't skip a treatment to make sure that the mites are completely eradicated.

 Once you or your vet have properly recognized ear mites as being the problem, your first step in handling this condition is to clean out your cat's ear canal.
 Many types of oils can be used for this procedure from mineral oil to olive or corn oils and even jojoba oil, which is often available at health food stores.
 Using cotton swabs and warm oil (to soften the debris), you will want to delve carefully into your cat's ear and remove as much of the dark matter as possible.

 2. Use Miticide Drops

 Next, you will want to pour miticide ear drops into your cat's ear canal and hold this solution in place for half a minute to a minute.
-These anti-mite ear drops can be purchased at most pet stores.
-Some people who are fond of natural home remedies for cat ear mites recommend using infusions of yellow root extract every other day to treat the mites, although this method may not be as immediately effective at relieving the infestation as a miticide sold through a pet supply store.
+Some people who are fond of natural home remedies for cat ear mites recommend using infusions of natural remedies like apple cider vinegar and yellow root extract to treat the mites, although these methods may not be as immediately effective at relieving the infestation as a miticide sold through a pet supply store.
 It is extremely important that cat owners focus on the most effective means of mite elimination since these pests come back quickly and with a vengeance.

 3. Provide Ongoing Treatment